nicholas-lueth/Crypto/README.md

 DSMUJ ZJHBD WZXPN UEZVI WVXRJ IBKIS WATJS ZFVBK ISWAT KYEYD VWLVV DWUFP ETIQW FXPKX VMWSZ LFSGC WIWKW TTZEJ VXNIM TMABW STAGK XQMWC BLXNS HPRTV
 DTAVP PUGIF OVVQC WSWSC MYIEA CODXK ZTAOM XZIMV XGJDD RGRLX WQMKU AIWXV JTLEI YACLW LVUJA WSDWG ELXYA BXXHV FIDLV LDTVF IXXXX
 ```
 I don't know what the fourth character is, but I can still figure this out.
 I started by using the index of coincidence to try and identify the key length.
-What that sentence does tell us is that the keyword is 4 charcters or longer.
-I made a, you guess it, a python script to do this for me.
+What that sentence does tell us is that the keyword is 4 characters or longer.
+I made a, you guessed it, a python script to do this for me.
 It's called Coincidence.py<br>
-When I ran the script I found that every 6 characters the coincidence would increase to a little over 6% which is about a 2-3% increase over the others.
-With this information we can assume the keylength is 6. <br>
+When I ran the script I found that for every 6 characters the coincidence would increase to a little over 6% which is about a 2-3% increase over the others.
+With this information, we can assume the key length is 6. <br>
-The next step is to separate each letter into 6 bins, in this example we would but the first character in the first bin the second character in the second and so on and so forth.
-Then once we have all of the characters group we will use a freqency analysis to identify what that letter in the key is.
+The next step is to separate each letter into 6 bins, in this example we would put the first character in the first bin the second character in the second, and so on and so forth.
+Then once we have all of the characters group we will use frequency analysis to identify what that letter in the key is.
 I made 2 more python scripts for this.
 (BinSort.py and FrequencyAnalysis.py) and fed the results from the bin sort to the frequency analysis.
 I get the following bins: <br>
 ```
 Bin 1:
 EGYLFXZAAYKWODFMJWLALEJSFDWWJUTLMKTAFGKSSZLDKKSSGOGWTGZAFILXWJLGWDLHIGDLJSKSLLWWVVWYGJTHKJFFVYGGMKUJVHSOJHEFKDWDWEELKWSMWWFXUMLMGJAQQZOCDGDSAJKSGZKFHWOWDWKWWDLZKZZFADLYKWFWKVLJEWLWUWKGWZQEZGOXEJHKDFJJMAWSWFMESCVDXGSFZLGZLGFLLWSKZSSTMFLSWWFZFYDWMGLLJHVFVWZSQVWFDJXVJWFWYVEXWGWVMAWSDUVSAZZJLUJAUWAFDX